-We are now working on the short vowel sound for a.
-Words such cat, ran, tap and Pam.
-Please work on finding, spelling, and reading words with the short a sound.
+We are now working on the short vowel sound for i.
+Words such pit, win, tip and hid.
+Please work on finding, spelling, and reading words with the short i sound.
 Thank you for all of your help.

 Spelling tests occur on Fridays this year.

 * For spelling we use the Dolch Word Lists.
 The Dolch words are the most common English words used in reading.